Biman Bangladesh Airlines Flight 147

 Biman Bangladesh Airlines Flight 147 was a scheduled flight from Shahjalal International Airport, Bangladesh, to Dubai International Airport, United Arab Emirates, via Chittagong.
-On 24 February 2019, the aircraft operating the flight, a Biman Bangladesh Airlines Boeing 737-800, was hijacked 252 km southeast of Dhaka by lone wolf terrorist Polash Ahmed.
+On 24 February 2019, the aircraft operating the flight, a Biman Bangladesh Airlines Boeing 737-800, was hijacked 252 km southeast of Dhaka by Polash Ahmed, acting alone.
 The crew performed an emergency landing at the Shah Amanat International Airport in Chittagong where Ahmed was shot dead by Bangladeshi special forces.
-One flight attendant was shot at during the hijacking, but there were no other reported casualties among the 134 passengers and 14 crew on board.
+There were no other reported casualties among the 134 passengers and 14 crew on board.

 Aircraft

 The Boeing 737-8E9 aircraft (MSN: 40335/5715) registered S2-AHV was built in 2015 and first flew on December 11, 2015.
 The aircraft was the second of the type delivered new to Biman Bangladesh Airlines from Boeing in late 2015.
 At the time of the hijacking, the aircraft was 3 years and 3 months old.

 Events

 Prior to hijacking

 According to FlightAware, S2-AHV was flying its third flight of the day as Flight 147.
 It had previously flown a round trip between Shahjalal International Airport and Shah Amanat International Airport, and a special flight carrying Prime Minister of Bangladesh Sheikh Hasina to Chittagong, on that day.
 The aircraft was serviced and flight and cabin crew were changed, and just under two hours later at 17:13, the aircraft departed for Dubai.